 Hardware and Software

 The device centers around a Raspberry Pi 3 Model B single-board computer.
 We have chosen this board over something cheaper (Arduino for example) because this board is basically a mini-computer complete with an operating system and storage space.
 This makes the board far more accessible, both in terms of networking and operation as well as in terms of computer skills and experience.
-The added advantage of storage space is that the data is not lost if the internet connection breaks down.
+The added advantage of storage space is that the data are not lost if the internet connection breaks down.
 One advantage that the Arduino has over the Raspberry Pi is that the Arduino can read both analog and digital signals, while the Pi can only read digital.
 This is problematic as some sensors have an analog output.
-In order to be able to read these sensors, we need to include an analog-to-digital (ADC) converter such as the MCP3008 microchip - a low cost, 8-channel, 10-bit ADC.
+In order to be able to read these sensors, we needed to include an analog-to-digital (ADC) converter.
 The amount of dust is measured by a Nova PM SDS011 High Precision Laser sensor.
 This sensor measures particles at 2.5 and 10 micrometers in diameter in mg/m3.
+A list of the specific hardware and software components can be found in Appendix XXX

 Installation

 The air quality sensors were installed in eight buildings around Queens Elizabeth Hospital (Q.E.C.H).
 The eight buildings consisted of the Administration block, Lion Eyesight, Mercy James, Umoyo, Malaria Alert Centre, Light House, Ward 5B and Guardian Shelter.
-Each building was randomly chosen to capture data of the whole campus.
-In addition to a random sample of buildings, we also carefully selected the position of the air quality sensors.
-As such, four air quality sensors were installed on the outside of buildings (name them here) while the remaining four sensors were installed inside (name them here).
+The locations were purposively chosen to cover the whole campus to capture a range of distances from the main incinerator.
+Ultimately, the central administration and the responsible person from the unit decided which sites were selected.
+The position of the sensors were also carefully selected: four air quality sensors were installed on the outside of buildings (name them here) while the remaining four sensors were installed inside (name them here).
 The air quality sensors were mounted to a wall at a height of approximately two meters from the ground with the help of Q.E.C.H maintenance department personnel.
 This height was chosen to prevent the public from tampering with the equipment when they visit the hospital.
 Additionally, we assured that each pipe that inhaled ambient air was freely protruding in the building (room) in order to capture the air quality.

 <photos of air sensors>